-This draft integrated Detailed Project Report and Environmental Assessment (DPR/EA) addresses alternative plans for the Small Flood Risk Management Project, Hatch, NM and was prepared as a response to the following authorities provided by Congress:
+This integrated DPR/EA addresses alternative plans for the Small Flood Risk Management Project, Hatch, NM and was prepared as a response to the following authorities provided by Congress:

 Flood Control Act 30 June 1948, Section 205 (P.L.
 858, 80th Congress, 2nd Session, and H.R.
 6419), as amended, which reads: